Tommy Edman Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective eight K/9, the third-worst in MLB.
+- The Royals pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.

-- The Royals' 5.11 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.13 team ERA that ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.